Kota Ranger FC: Revival

 Currently their best record in the competition is in the 2017–18 season when they finished runners-up to MS ABDB.
-In 2019, Kota Ranger claimed their first ever FA Cup triumph, beating MS PDB 2–1, the winner coming in the 89th minute via a Nur Asyraffahmi Norsamri free-kick after Amir Bujang for the policemen cancelled out an earlier Amalul Said goal.
-During the 2020 Super Cup, the club went as far as winning the final match 3-1 against MS ABDB at the Hassanal Bolkiah National Stadium.
+In 2019, Kota Ranger claimed their first ever FA Cup triumph, beating MS PDB 2–1, the winner coming in the 89th minute via Nur Asyraffahmi Norsamri after Amir Bujang for the policemen cancelled out an earlier Amalul Said goal.
+During the 2020 Super Cup, the club went as far as winning the final match 3–1 against MS ABDB at the Hassanal Bolkiah National Stadium.
 Adi Said's debut followed by him scoring a hat-trick; on the 3rd, 44th and 90th minutes of the match.

 The club was leading 1st place in the 2020 Super League when it was unexpectedly postponed and eventually cancelled due to the ongoing COVID-19 pandemic in the country, ending the tournament with only two matches completed.
-That following year, the restrictions were lifted and the club would participate in the 2022 FA Cup, Kota Ranger made it into the semi finals of the 2022 FA Cup after winning against KB FC in the quarter finals.
+That following year, the restrictions were lifted and the club would participate in the 2022 FA Cup, Kota Ranger made it into the semi finals of the 2022 FA Cup after winning against KB FC in the quarter-finals.
 However, they would be defeated by DPMM FC with an aggregated score of 3–0.